 Drones can disturb wildlife and are very rarely permitted on our reserves.
 Any requests should be from fully licensed and insured drone pilots.
 Requests will be considered as commercial use and fees will apply.

-Please note that current Civil Aviation Authority (CAA) legislation states that drones are not permitted to be flown within 50 metres of any vessel, vehicle or structure that is not under the control of the person in charge of the drone.
-It should not be flown within 50 metres of any person except during take-off or landing or within 30 metres of any person except for the person in charge of the aircraft.
+Please refer to current Civil Aviation Authority (CAA) legislation and be aware that as well as wildlife, our reserves often have visiting members of the public walking through them (drones should not be flown within 50 metres of any person except during take-off or landing or within 30 metres of any person except for the person in charge of the aircraft).

 Requests without the following will not be considered: